defaultnamed/opsfleet/terraform/README.md

   -t my-registry/my-app:latest .
 ```

-When both platforms are present in the image, you can omit the `nodeSelector` entirely — Karpenter will prefer the arm64 (Graviton) NodePool due to its higher weight, choosing the cheaper, more performant option automatically.
+When both platforms are present in the image, you can omit the `nodeSelector` entirely — Karpenter will prefer the x86 NodePool due to its higher weight, choosing the broader compatibility option automatically.

 ---